msanto7/pythonCrack/README.md

 ----------------------------------------
 -To execute the program, we will need to run the assignmen2.py file in the python folder.
 -Open a linux command prompt and use the, cd and ls commands to have the working directory be the python folder in this cloned project.

+    Linux Command: cd /pythonCrack/python

 -Use the command below to run the program

     Linux Command: python assignment2.py